Tom5om/user-management-api/readme.md

 ## Boilerplate Documentation
-All functionality and use cases provided by this boilerplate are documented n the [Project Wiki](https://github.com/specialtactics/l5-api-boilerplate/wiki).
+All functionality and use cases provided by this boilerplate are documented in the [Project Wiki](https://github.com/specialtactics/l5-api-boilerplate/wiki).

 ## Check out the documentation of supporting projects